 Health and Wellness

-The FAQ about COVID-19 variants will be updated as experts at the Centers for Disease Control and Prevention (CDC) share more information.
-Check the CDC’s COVID-19 webpage often for updates.
+The FAQ about COVID-19 variants is based on information from the Centers for Disease Control and Prevention (CDC).
+For the most up-to-date information, check the CDC’s COVID-19 webpage.

 COVID-19 Variants